 If you found me in this ocean of blogs and websites, wow, just wow.
 I do not know how you got here.
 If you are a Mom and feel this way, you are not alone.
 Like the dooms-day character who is holding the cb asking if anyone is out there, the answer is yes!
 I'm here.
 I'm with you.
 Or maybe you have a child like me and it is bewildering you!
 Why can't this kid just go with the flow?
 Why does every tag on his shirt bother him?
 Why does that ticking sound you can't hear drive him nuts?
 Why does she feel so deeply when her friend's cat died?
 Why is she so sensitive?
 She/He is that way because their function in life is to be the antenna, to pick-up on signals, to know without being told, to see what others miss, to be close to the broken-heart and minister to the souls of men.
 Empathy is our gift.
 It is a gift given to those who are sensitive and will carefully carry it to the people who need love when no one else can see that they are there.
 The highly sensitive are the ghosts, who see the unseen things in people that need to be seen, so they can show that the hurting are deeply cared for.
 We carry the medicine for the soul.

-To Melanie and Me, when we were in our thirties, well I was and you were still maneuvering through your twenties.
+To Melanie and Me, when we were in our thirties, well I was in my early thirties and you were still maneuvering through your twenties.
 We have not yet met, yet we go to the same church and have mutual friends.
 I know some of the family that you married into and mistake your husband for his cousin when I see him at church.

 We were busy at this times with little boys.
 I had two and you had one.
 We were trying to do it right, the wife thing, the mom thing, the take care of our home thing.
 We had great expectations and felt pressure to do all of it well and to look good doing it.
 Little did we know that all of life is a progress and that we would never even arrive and have it down when we arrived to this present day in 2015.
 So this letter is to us, what I wish I could say from the perspective we both have now.